FRK65/Revised-Notes-/java_theory_notes/01_JDK_JRE_JVM.md

 # 3. What is JVM

-The Java Virtual Machine (JVM) is a core component of the Java Runtime Environment (JRE) that enables Java applications to be platform-independent.
+The Java Virtual Machine (JVM) is a core component of the Java Runtime Environment (JRE) that makes Java applications to be platform-independent.

 It provides an abstract layer between the compiled Java bytecode and the underlying hardware and operating system, which allows Java programs to run on any device or operating system that